HL7/fhir-qi-core/input/pages/index.md

 Uniformity in vocabularies and value sets enhances the interoperability of knowledge artifacts, but also forces data owners to translate local data into the required vocabulary.
 As a US Realm product, QI-Core requires value sets and vocabularies referenced in the ONC Common Clinical Data Set (CCDS) and the US Core Data for Interoperability.
-Because QI-Core is expected to be applied outside the U.S. Realm, and also in clinical settings where local terminologies exist, U.S. Realm bindings could be  accompanied by alternative codes as translation codes in the QI-Core profiles.
+Because QI-Core is expected to be applied outside the US Realm, and also in clinical settings where local terminologies exist, US Realm bindings could be  accompanied by alternative codes as translation codes in the QI-Core profiles.
 In the case that the US Core Data for Interoperability adopts QI-Core and CQL, policy should be created to mandate the preferred bindings given in the standard.